opennextjs/opennextjs-aws/README.md

 #### WORKAROUND: `public/` static files served out by server function (AWS specific)

-Recall in the [S3 bucket](#s3-bucket) section, files in your app's `public/` folder are staitc, and are uploaded to the S3 bucket.
+Recall in the [S3 bucket](#s3-bucket) section, files in your app's `public/` folder are static, and are uploaded to the S3 bucket.
 Ideally, requests to these files should be handled by the S3 bucket.
 For example:

 ```
 https://my-nextjs-app.com/favicon.ico